mmendiet/ATD-R_MWIR/README.md

 ATD_video_demo.sh: Bash script for running trained model on demo.mp4 video

-demo.mp4: Video with segments of all test set senarios
+demo.mp4: Video with segments of all test set senarios (Needs to be downloaded, see instructions at the bottom of the page)

 testImage.txt: Contains image paths for runing ATD_image_demo.sh

 demonstration.mp4: Screen capture showing the steps to run the provided network, as well as shows the network running on the test images and demo video.
+(Needs to be downloaded, see instructions at the bottom of the page)

 ## Steps to complete first
     First, clone this repository, and rename it to ATD_MWIR.